Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

 \begin{issue}[Proxy Outcomes in Healthcare, c.f. \Cref{ex:medical_cost}] A widely deployed healthcare enrollment algorithm was evaluated for racial bias using healthcare costs ($\tilde{Y}$) as a proxy for patients' health needs ($Y$).
 An initial evaluation performed via healthcare cost suggested the algorithm was well-calibrated across racial groups.
 However, healthcare costs proved to be a poor proxy for the target construct of healthcare needs: Black patients with similar health needs to white patients typically incurred lower costs due to structural barriers in access to healthcare.
 When researchers re-evaluated the algorithm using more direct measures of healthcare needs, they uncovered significant racial disparities in the algorithm's predictions \citep{obermeyer2019dissecting}.
 This example illustrates a specific form of proxy-construct mismatch called ``label bias.'' \end{issue}

 \begin{issue}[Label bias in Criminal Justice, c.f. \Cref{ex:justice}] In criminal justice, predictions of new criminal activity are often evaluated using proxy outcomes ($\tilde{Y}$) such as re-arrest or failure to appear in court.
 However, re-arrest and failure to appear may poorly reflect the target construct of actual criminal activity due to reporting practices and overpolicing.
 When evaluating an RAI's impact, relying on re-arrest as a proxy for re-offense can yield misleading assessments of predictive efficacy of new criminal activities~\citep{neil2024algorithmic}. \end{issue} In the case of arrest and offending, this problem has long been known in criminology \citep{biderman1967exploring}, and scholars have suggested various ways to think about dealing with this data mismatch \citep{zilka2023progression, neil2024algorithmic,nagaraj2025regretful,schoeffler2025indeterminacy}.

-Several strategies provide evidence for the validity of evaluations performed using proxy outcomes.
-First, showing that the conclusions of an RAI evaluation hold across \textit{multiple} proxy outcomes (e.g., re-arrest, failure to appear) provides evidence for its validity \citep{kleinberg2018human, Arteaga18selectivelabels}.
-Second, demonstrating that an RAI evaluation holds under different plausible assumptions on the relationship between target and proxy outcomes (i.e., sensitivity analysis \citep{fogliato2020fairness}) provides evidence for validity.
-Additional research to develop tools to help practitioners to assess validity would be helpful.

 The validity of proxy outcomes can break down in two key ways: sometimes the target construct is fundamentally unobservable (like true criminal behavior \citep{zilka2023progression, neil2024algorithmic, biderman1967exploring}), while in other cases the target construct could be measured but practical barriers prevent its collection (like detailed health needs assessments).
-Understanding the type of measurement challenge is essential for determining how to ensure valid RAI evaluation \citep{mullainathan2021inequity}.

-{New data collection methods may be needed to accurately assess RAIs' effects on the actual outcomes of interest.} Evaluations of RAIs should take into account evaluating progress on longer-term policy goals that motivate their deployment.
-An RAI might achieve short-term goals of reducing detention.
-Studying effects on crime rates can bolster the evidence base.
-Traditional data sources often fail to capture these nuanced effects, making innovative data collection approaches critical.
-But data collection comes at a cost, including important social risks and ethical concerns, especially in sensitive domains like criminal justice or child welfare.
-Additional surveillance of decision subjects could raise serious privacy and consent issues.
+Several strategies can bolster validity of conducting evaluations with proxy outcomes, such as assessing against \textit{multiple} proxy outcomes (e.g., re-arrest, failure to appear) \citep{kleinberg2018human, Arteaga18selectivelabels}.
+Demonstrating that an RAI evaluation holds under different plausible assumptions on the relationship between target and proxy outcomes (i.e., sensitivity analysis \citep{fogliato2020fairness}) provides evidence for validity.